fhunleth/elixir_ale/README.md

 [![Build Status](https://travis-ci.org/fhunleth/elixir_ale.svg)](https://travis-ci.org/fhunleth/elixir_ale)
 [![Hex version](https://img.shields.io/hexpm/v/elixir_ale.svg "Hex version")](https://hex.pm/packages/elixir_ale)

-`elixir_ale` provides high level abstractions for interfacing to hardware peripherals on embedded platforms.
+`elixir_ale` provides high level abstractions for interfacing to GPIOs, I2C buses and SPI peripherals on Linux platforms.
+Internally, it uses the Linux sysclass interface so that it does not require platform-dependent code.

+`elixir_ale` works great with LEDs, buttons, many kinds of sensors, and simple control of motors.
+In general, if a device requires high speed transactions or has hard real-time constraints in its interactions, this is not the right library.
+For those devices, it is recommended to look at other driver options, such as using a Linux kernel driver.

 If this sounds similar to [Erlang/ALE](https://github.com/esl/erlang-ale), that's because it is.
-This library is a Elixir-ized implementation of the library.
-It does differ from Erlang/ALE in that the C port side has been simplified and all Raspberry PI-specific code removed.
-It still runs on the Raspberry PI, but it interfaces to the hardware only through Linux interfaces.
+This library is a Elixir-ized implementation of the original project with some updates to the C side.
+(Many of thoese changes have made it back to the original project now.)

 # Getting started